sjmini/sjmini.github.io/_posts/2017-03-07-sample-post-with-all-elements.markdown

 > mov    $0xb,%al
 > int    $0x80

-Indeed it is valud shellcoded.
+Indeed it is valid shellcoded.
 To briefly explain meaning of "push $0x68732f2f" and "push $0x6e69622f".
 This is very basic technique to create shellcode.
 It embeds necessary strings in the exploit code as follow: